MSLNZ/msl-package-manager/docs/new_package_readme.rst

    python condatests.py

-Run the tests with all conda environment_\s that include "py" in the environment_ name
+Run the tests with all conda environment_\s that include *py* in the environment_ name

 .. code-block:: console